How should I deal with market volatility?

 Consult your tax advisor before assuming withdrawals from taxable accounts are your best first step.

 Conventional wisdom leans toward withdrawing funds from taxable accounts first.
-By starting with these accounts, your tax-deferred assets can continue to enjoy the potential to grow on a tax-deferred basis.
+By starting with these accounts, your tax-deferred assets can continue to enjoy the potential to grow on a tax-advantaged basis.
 But that might not be the best approach for your situation.
 Consult your tax advisor before assuming withdrawals from taxable accounts are your best first step.

 How can I help ensure I don’t outlive my savings?